 2010s to present

-With the 2000s in full swing, the well-established Insolvency and Litigation practice and the large Property practice are complemented with the firm’s large Corporate and Commercial arm and its Workplace Relations practice to be able to offer the full suite of business advisory services to its clients.
-In 2015, Madgwicks’ clients and staff celebrate 40 years of operation at the Australian Club with keynote speaker, Jeff Kennett, Chairman of Beyond Blue and Former Premier of Victoria, marking the occasion.
-Madgwicks now has 45 fee earners and 100 staff in total.
+With the 2000s in full swing, the now well-established Insolvency and Litigation practice and the large Property practice are complemented with the firm’s large Corporate and Commercial arm and its Workplace Relations practice to be able to offer the full suite of business advisory services to its clients.
+In 2015, Madgwicks’ clients and staff celebrated 40 years of operation at the Australian Club with keynote speaker, Jeff Kennett, Chairman of Beyond Blue and Former Premier of Victoria, marking the occasion.
+Madgwicks moved once more down to level 6 of the 140 William Street address to accommodate the larger team of 45 fee earners and 100 staff in total.